kepano/kepano-obsidian/Readme.md

 I use very few folders.
 I avoid folders because many of my entries belong to more than one area of thought.
 My system is oriented towards speed and laziness.
 I don't want the overhead of having to consider where something should go.

-My personal notes are primarily in the root, these are my [journal](/Categories/Journal.md) entries, [evergreen](/Categories/Evergreen.md) notes, and personal ideas.
-If a note is in the root of my vault I know it's something I came up with.
+My personal notes are in the root of my vault, these are my [journal](/Categories/Journal.md) entries, [evergreen](/Categories/Evergreen.md) notes, and personal ideas.
+If a note is in the root I know it's something I came up with.
 I do not use the file explorer much for navigation, instead I navigate mostly using the quick switcher or clicking links.

 If you want to use this vault as a starting point the **Categories** and **Templates** folders contain everything you need.